susdorf/building-event-sourced-systems-in-go/01-event-sourcing-demystified/01-event-sourcing-demystified.md

 ## What's Next

-In the next post, we'll explore **CQRS (Command Query Responsibility Segregation)** — a pattern that pairs naturally with Event Sourcing to optimize both reads and writes.
+In the next post, we'll explore **Part 02: CQRS - Separating Reads and Writes** — a pattern that pairs naturally with Event Sourcing to optimize both reads and writes.

----

-*This is Part 1 of the "Building Event-Sourced Systems in Go" series.
-In the upcoming posts, we'll dive deeper into CQRS, Aggregates, and the Go patterns that make these architectures elegant.*